-Cauliflower MIcrogreens (10x10 tray - cut) **Grown to Order**
+Cauliflower Microgreens (10x10 tray - cut) **Grown to Order**

 This item is grown to order and requires a 2 week lead time.
 We will grow a 10"x10" tray of these micros which we will cut and package for you when they are ready.